radcortez/quarkus-playground/README.md

-# MicroProfile Samples
+# Quarkus Playground

-The purpose of this Github repository is to showcase typical use cases of [MicroProfile](https://microprofile.io) APIs in applications development.
+The purpose of this Github repository is to showcase typical use cases of [Quarkus](https://quarkus.io) in applications development.

 ## Pre Requisites